Severe Stress – Prevention and Cure With Envision Hypnotherapy

 Stress Prevention Not Management

 Whatever the cause, once caught in the stress trap, I find that people need help in two ways – firstly to get out of the trap, and secondly to prevent falling into it ever again.
-Personally I hate the term stress management as it implies that it is somehow inevitable and you just need tools and techniques to minimise and deal with it when it arises.
+I hate the term stress management as it implies that it is somehow inevitable and you just need tools and techniques to minimise and deal with it when it arises.
 I think prevention is a much better strategy and that includes pursuing your goals, looking after yourself well and enjoying life to the full.

 Back to top